Oculus “Dash” replaces your computer monitor with VR

 Oculus Dash

 Dash is reminiscent of a Minority Report-style interface, where windows dangle in the air and can be moved around with the wave of a hand.
-Dash will let you code inside VR, but also bring along your favorite desktop experiences like Facebook and Messenger, YouTube, and Spotify.
+Dash will let you code inside VR, but also bring along your favorite desktop experiences like Facebook and Messenger, YouTube, Spotify, and even Google Chrome.

 Developers will especially enjoy the ability to debug VR apps while actually running them via Visual Studio, Unity, and Unreal.
 Screens appear in full-fidelity inside Dash, and you can access the rest of your PC beyond the core apps.